 - Other order attribute columns

-Create views in your data warehouse
+Create views in your destination

 To make this easier, you can turn queries like the one above into a view.
 We recommend this approach because a view will encapsulate all the logic and simplify the process of querying against the latest version of your data.